hstatsep/portfolio-template/README.md

 ##### Getting your own copy of the template

 * Click the **Fork** icon in the top-right corner.
+* After you have your own copy, click **Edit** next to the description and update it!
+  * For example, _This is a collection of all of my work._

 ##### Updating your username